Perfect 14: Malaysia

 The impact of the spice trade is written all over Malaysia, but nowhere more so than in Malacca.
 It’s the perfect place to start the trip both logistically and historically.
 Malacca was once a powerful trade hub and the prospect of vast profits ensured it quickly became a melting pot of East and West.
 For four centuries European, Malay and Chinese merchants made the city their home and left behind a rich architectural and cultural legacy.

 Malacca’s old town is compact and remains much as it was in the city’s heyday.
 It’s protected as a UNESCO World Heritage Site and is easy to explore on foot.
 The winding streets are flanked by Dutch town houses, Portuguese churches and Taoist and Hindu temples all crammed in between dusty antique shops, tin merchants and traditional blacksmiths.
-Of the dozens of museums and galleries in the city my favourite is the Maritime Museum.
+Of the dozens of museums and galleries in the city my favorite is the Maritime Museum.
 It’s housed in a huge recreation of the Flora de la Mar, a Portuguese ship that sank off the coast of Malacca.

 The city really comes to life at weekends though, so I would plan to stay a Friday or Saturday night when people spill onto the streets to explore the markets, restaurants and bars around Jonker and Harmony streets in the heart of the old town.